 By establishing the nv table at the top of your device code, you can easily ensure that your application’s essential data will be preserved whenever the device goes into deep sleep to conserve power.

 It is important to remember that the nv table is not preserved when the device loses power.
 Data that needs to persist across cold starts should be passed to the device’s agent and placed in persistent storage there.
-To see how this is done, look at our Agent Data Persistence recipe.
+To see how this is done, look at our recipe Agent Data Persistence.